mvangent/go-http-client/README.md

 ```

-Get example with the singleton instance
+Get example with a singleton instance

 ```
     package examples